Märket: Radio amateurs activity

-Radio amateurs around the world consider the Finnish part of Märket Reef (as they call it) a separate entity, distinct from Finland and Sweden.
+Radio amateurs around the world consider the Finnish part of Märket (Märket Reef or Market Reef as they call it) a separate entity, distinct from Finland, the Åland Islands and Sweden.
 The Finnish part of Märket Reef used to be one of the world's most desired "countries" to contact among radio amateurs because of its special status and relative remoteness.
 One or more amateur radio expeditions to the island occur most years, weather permitting.
 During these expeditions, tens of thousands of radio contacts are made with people in several parts of the world.
 At high seas, landing is only possible with a helicopter.
 Pictures of Märket are shown on QSL cards.
 The official prefix for use on the Finnish side is OJ0 call sign prefix for Märket Reef.
 An OJ0 vanity callsign can be obtained, for a fee, from Traficom.fi, the Finnish Transport and Communication Agency.
 Amateurs with licenses in countries supporting CEPT can operate from the reef while using the OJ0/ prefix in front of one's own call sign.
 All radio activity on the island is by visitors on DX-peditions.
 When the Finnish part of the reef was given its special status in amateur radio, in the late 1960s the lighthouse keeper himself became a licensed amateur radio operator, who initially used the call OH0MA.
 On the Swedish side of Märket Reef, the call signs 8S9M and SI8MI have been used.

 Climate

 Märket has a continental climate affected by oceanic influences; it has a reputation for being one of the windiest places in Finland.
-A meteorological station has been managed by the lighthouse keepers since 1896, and an automatic station of the Finnish Meteorological Institute was inaugurated on November 10, 1977, shortly before its automation.
+A meteorological station has been managed by the lighthouse keepers since 1896, and an automatic station of the Finnish Meteorological Institute was inaugurated on 10 November 1977, shortly before its automation.